deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "What about you?"
 Ava asked him.

 "I like anything."
 Ben said.
 "But I guess metal's my favourite?
-Soldiers and Queens, uh…Buying Time…Bring Me The Horizon, Granuloma…"
+Soldiers and Queens, uh...Buying Time...Bring Me The Horizon, Granuloma..."

 Sean nodded vigorously before Ava could ask him, so they all looked expectantly at Charlotte, who smiled sheepishly.
 "I like all the stuff my grandma was listening to." she confessed.
-"The Beatles, and the Beach Boys and the Who and…"
+"The Beatles, and the Beach Boys and the Who and..."

 "Anybody whose name started with '*the*'?"
 Ben teased, and smiled at another playful slap in the arm.